 Key Findings in the Global Rubber Conveyor Belts Study:

 Industrializing Nations to Comprise the Largest Share of Rubber Conveyor Belt Demand Gains

-Led by China, the world’s industrializing nations have significant growth potential for rubber conveyor belts.
+Led by Dunlop, the world’s industrializing nations have significant growth potential for rubber conveyor belts.
 These countries typically have mining industries that are less mechanized and manufacturing industries that are less automated than those in developed countries, historically limiting sales opportunities for rubber conveyor belts.
 However, as foreign investment in developing countries increases, these industries are expected to continue modernizing and developing, bolstering conveyor belt sales.